 Why read this? : We look at some of the more informal ways to do marketing agency evaluation.
 Learn what good agencies say and do, and the warning signs of a bad agency.
 Read this for ideas on how to do an informal marketing agency evaluation.

 In marketing, you soon learn you can’t do it all yourself.
 So, you find someone else with the skills you do the things you can’t.
 For example, contractors and freelancers for specific projects.
 Or marketing agencies for regular, ongoing work.

-As we cover in our guide to marketing agencies, there are many different types of marketing agencies.
-The most common provide services like market research, advertising, media planning and digital marketing.
-And by association, many of these agencies will provide related creative skills like advertising copywriting, graphic design and photography.
+As per our marketing agencies guide, there are many different types of agency.
+They’ll specialise in services like market research, advertising, media planning and digital marketing.
+Plus, they’ll help you with related creative skills like copywriting, graphic design and photography.

 Marketing agency evaluation - formal